Complete travel guide to the Maasin River and its famous bent palm tree rope swing on Siargao Island, the Philippines.

 There's also an iconic bamboo raft and sometimes you'll also meet a friendly man with a small outrigger rowing boat.
 Locals will offer you to take photos with the raft for 20 PHP and the man offers trips further upstream to a secret blue lagoon for 500 PHP.

-The Siargao swing on Maasin River is quite fun.
-It’s not a huge drop but it’s the picturesque surrounds that makes this so popular.
-The river is lined with dense, tropical palm trees that makes for quite a scene.
+The Siargao swing on the Maasin River is quite fun.
+It's not a huge drop but it's the picturesque surroundings that makes this so popular.
+The river is lined with dense, tropical palm trees that make for quite a scene.

 Tip: We drove past the Maasin River a few times at midday while exploring the island of Siargao.
 Let me tell you– this spot gets busy!
 I recommend getting here early to beat the crowds.
 I'd say you'd have it all to yourself if you visited around 6-8am.

 More: Best Siargao Tourist Spots